ScreamingDev/phpsemver/README.md

 - Functions
 	- IsAdded: Check if a function is new.
-	- IsRemoved: Check if a functions is removed.
+	- IsRemoved: Check if a function is removed.
 	- BodyChanged: Check if someone changed the behaviour of a function.
 - Classes
 	- IsAdded: Check if a classes is new.